 Morocco Birding Tours

-The Kingdom of Morocco (“Morocco” hereafter) is an underappreciated jewel for bird watching and a Morocco birding tour should feature high on your wish list of birding tours.
+The Kingdom of Morocco is an under-appreciated jewel for bird watching and a Morocco birding tour should feature high on your wish list of birding tours.
 As tour operators, we are really excited to introduce our Morocco birding tours, find out why below.

 Stretching along the northwest corner of Africa, its position, history, culture, and geography make it a land of contrast and experience.
 Morocco’s capital, Rabat, sits on the Atlantic coastline and has a population of around 500,000 people, while the most populous and famous city, is Casablanca, home to 3.3 million people.
 In total around 36.5 million people live in Morocco, across an area a little larger than the US state of Texas.
 Morocco shares land borders with Mauritania (via Morocco’s claim to Western Sahara), Algeria and Spain (via the Spanish overseas territories).
 Its west coast borders the Atlantic Ocean while its north borders the Alboran Sea (the westernmost section of the Mediterranean Sea) and the world-famous Straits of Gibraltar, one of the top bird migration hotspots in Europe.

-The Moroccan state was formed in 768 AD by Arab Muslims and lasted until the 11th century when the Berber tribes took control of the country.
-Later, Portugal, Spain and England held territories in the country.
-Morocco was unified in 1631 and eventually drove out all foreign nations, however in the 19th century Europe’s industrialization led to interest in Morocco, it was then that the Spanish territory of Cueta was formed.
+The Moroccan state was established in 768 AD by Arab Muslims and lasted until the 11th century, when Berber tribes assumed control.
+Later, Portugal and Spain held territories, with England briefly controlling some areas.
+Morocco was unified in 1631 and eventually drove out all foreign nations, however in the 19th century Europe’s industrialization led to interest in Morocco, it was then that the Spanish territory of Ceuta was formed.
 Then in the early part of the 20th century Spain increased its share in Morocco and France also held large parts of the country.
 In 1957, after years of political wrangling, Morocco finally became independent, once more, under the rule of Sultan Mohammed.

 The geography of Morocco is dominated by the vast Rif and Atlas mountain ranges and, of course, the world-famous Sahara Desert.
 The Rif Mountains form the tip of North Africa and are an extension of the Baetic mountain system of southern Spain.
 The area is surprisingly wet and as such is covered in lush forests, home to the Critically Endangered Barbary Macaque.
 The vast Atlas Mountains stretch across North Africa for 1,600 miles (2,500 kilometers), one of its peaks Toubkal is the highest mountain in Morocco at 13,671 feet (4,167 meters).
 Snowfall is regular in this range, despite its more southerly position in Morocco.
 Finally, the Sahara Desert makes up the southeastern part of Morocco.
-Its massive size and staggering temperature variations providing a huge obstacle for the millions of migrating birds moving between Europe and West Africa.
+Its massive size and extreme temperature variations present a formidable obstacle for millions of migrating birds traveling between Europe and West Africa.

 Morocco has numerous highly sought-after regional endemics that are easier to find here than elsewhere, these specialties will form the focus of our tour.
 Spring migration will be in full flow and will provide an additional bonus spectacle too.

 The birds of Morocco obviously make up an important part of our tour but so does the incredible culture, food, landscapes, and climate.
-Come and take a look for yourselves, we are sure you will be enthralled by this special corner of North Africa.
+Join us and discover this special corner of North Africa—we are confident you will be enthralled.

 Download Morocco Itineraries